zhangshi0512/zhangshi0512.github.io/_posts/2025-12-19-Cognitive-Railroads.md

 ---

 # Cognitive Railroads: How Generative AI Accelerates Eras and Compresses Processes (A Historical Mirror to the Railway Revolution)
 ## author: Shi Zhang
 ## date: 2025-12-19

 ---
+## Cognitive Railroads: How Generative AI Accelerates Eras and Compresses Processes (A Historical Mirror to the Railway Revolution)

 Human civilization doesnât move along a smooth, gently rising curve.
 It advances through rupturesâtechnical inflection points that crack open the hardest constraints of an old world and force everything else to reorganize: production, institutions, culture, value, and even our sense of time.